-The Traveling Wilburys – “Handle With Care”
+Traveling Wilburys – “Handle With Care”

 Following the Wilburys project, Harrison remained out of the public spotlight for the better part of the 90s, making his final TV appearance on VH1 in a promotion for Shankar’s Chants Of India.

 In 1997, Harrison was diagnosed with throat cancer, publicly blaming it on his years as a smoker.
-After several years fighting, Harrison would succumb to cancer at a friend’s home in Los Angeles on November 29th, 2001, but not before he had the opportunity to shape music and the world at large with his vibrant guitar tone and his inspired songwriting.
+After several years of fighting, Harrison succumbed to cancer at a friend’s home in Los Angeles on November 29th, 2001, but not before he had the opportunity to shape music and the world at large with his vibrant guitar tone and his inspired songwriting.
 For that, we cannot thank him enough.